What is effective communication? 13 steps to improve it

 You can read more about how to make your meetings fun and worthwhile in the following articles:

-Etiquette for providing feedback
+Substep #2: Follow the etiquette for providing feedback

-• Ask for permission to give feedback.
+• Ask for permission to give feedback,

-• Base negative feedback on behavior and not the person.
+• Base negative feedback on behavior and not the person,

-• Explain the impact of a negative behavior.
+• Explain the impact of negative behavior,

-• Discuss one issue at a time.
+• Discuss one issue at a time, and

 • Suggest concrete steps for improvements.

-Etiquette for accepting feedback
+Substep #3: Follow the etiquette for accepting feedback

 • Listen attentively.

-• Recognize good intentions.
+• Recognize good intentions,

-• Ask for additional pointers on how to improve.
+• Ask for additional pointers on how to improve,

-• Summarize the feedback.
+• Summarize the feedback, and

 • Be gracious to the feedback provider.

-Presentation etiquette for the speakers
+Substep #4: Follow the presentation etiquette for the speakers

 • Arrive earlier to prepare everything.